-Aerospace Composite Technology
+Aerospace Technology Advanced Manufacturing

 North Idaho College’s new Aerospace Division launched its first program, Aerospace Composites Technology, during Fall 2013.
 Those interested should apply right away for the coming semester!
 Classes start Aug.
 25!